 Presentation

-In this talk, Patricia Fernández Lorenzo will be in conversation with David Jiménez García about the history of the art confiscated during the Spanish Civil War and the Franco Era and the complex process of restitution.
+In this talk, Patricia Fernández Lorenzo will be in conversation with David Jiménez García about the history of the art confiscated during the Spanish Civil War and the Franco era, and the complex, still unfinished process of restitution.

 Additional information